What's happening now?

 (click or tap to enlarge)

-The improvements we’re making will help get you where you need to go via cycling routes that are designed to an all ages and abilities (AAA) standard and will encourage cycling to grow as an accessible, safe and comfortable way to travel.
+The improvements we made will help get you where you need to go via cycling routes that are designed to an all ages and abilities (AAA) standard and will encourage cycling to grow as an accessible, safe and comfortable way to travel.

 AAA cycling routes will typically help keep cyclists physically separate from moving vehicles or include traffic mitigation measures to address traffic volumes and speeds for a more comfortable and safe cycling experience.
-We envision a mix of different AAA cycling improvements for the Edmonds Town Centre, taking into account the differences of each street.
+The Edmonds Town Centre cycling network includes a mix of different AAA cycling improvements that take into account the differences of each street.

-These proposed improvements will seek to improve safety for those who walk, roll or cycle and will minimize impacts to on-street parking.
-We will follow best practices including using a rapid implementation or “quick build” approach to provide the community with a safe and comfortable cycling network across the Edmonds Town Centre area.
+The cycling improvements were designed to improve safety for those who walk, roll or cycle while minimizing impacts to essential city services.
+We followed best practices and current design standards to provide the community with a safe and comfortable cycling network across the Edmonds Town Centre area.

-Here are some examples of potential AAA cycling facilities that will be considered:
+Here are some examples of the AAA cycling facilities that were constructed in the Edmonds Town Centre area:

 Phase 1 protected bicycle lane on Kingsway